-Last couple of articles column text. that I wrote about, covered three and fou two column News Text.
-This is 0 month I shall write three and four column text.
-The prog
+Last couple of articles that I wrote about, covered two column News Text.
+This month I shall write three and four column text.

-You must, as all other text programs, article write your in Funnelweb or Ti-Writer and it. ĩ Ron save use Prewitt, Column Text III, Program to make the three and four This column. program will permit you to choose your printer - Epson - Gemini or Panasonic.
+You must, as all other text programs, write your article in Ti-Writer Funnelweb or and it.
+I SAVe use Ron Prewitt, Column Text III, Program to make the three and four column.
+This program will permit you to choose your printer - Epson - Gemini or Panasonic.
 Next will be asked If you want two - three or four column text.
 You can have Bold or Draft Print.
 Right justified is available.